(Effective from 25 November 2021)

 a.
 The encouragement of skiing & boarding in all its forms especially among juniors.

 c.
-The promotion of good fellowship and co-operation among all kindred clubs.
+The promotion of good fellowship and co-operation within the club, and among all kindred clubs.

 e.
 To carry out intentions that are conducive to the Club's endeavours to facilitate the enjoyment of the outdoors.

 a.
-The club shall consist of Senior Members, Life Subscription Senior Members, Veteran Senior Members, Associate Members, Junior Members, Life Members and Honorary Members in accordance with the definitions and their rights as set out in Rule 4 and Rule 5.
+The club shall consist of Senior Members, Life Subscription Senior Members, Veteran Senior Members, Associate Members, Junior Members, Tertiary Student Members, Life Members and Honorary Members in accordance with the definitions and their rights as set out in Rule 4 and Rule 5.

 b.
 A Senior Member is any member other than a Junior, Associate or Honorary Member.